-Process, Guidance and Forms FAQs Trainee Courses and Events Trainee Resources Health and Wellbeing Support Coaching Health Toolbox Contacts Trainees on Parental Leave Trainees on Long-Term Sick Leave Resources and Courses for Trainers Bidding Rounds SuppoRTT Newsletter Peer Mentoring
+Process, Guidance and Forms FAQs Trainee Courses and Events Trainee Resources Health and Wellbeing Support Coaching Health Toolbox Contacts Trainees on Parental Leave Trainees on Long-Term Sick Leave Resources and Courses for Trainers Bidding Rounds SuppoRTT Newsletter Peer Mentoring Return to Training Conference 2024 Information for Educational Supervisors

-Trainees on Parental Leave
+Postgraduate Doctors in Training (PGDiTs) on Parental Leave

 The birth or adoption of a child is one of the most important events in the lives of many postgraduate doctors and dentists in training.
-NHS England Yorkshire and Humber therefore wish to support postgraduate doctors and dentists in training during this time.
+NHS England Yorkshire and the Humber therefore wish to support postgraduate doctors and dentists in training during this time.

 The management of the processes around your rights and entitlement to maternity, paternity and adoption leave rests with your employer and not with NHS England.
 However, SuppoRTT offer a range of resources that can support you with your return to training following a period of parental leave.